mandarjoshi/20220201-mandarjoshi-nycschools/README.md

 Unit test and UI test is big part of product which is in production.
 It helps us avoid regression and allow code changes in timely manner with confidence.
 With limited time I have added sample test cases for view model.

-I have used all components used in this project, for my current Kotlin Fintech app I am working on.
+I have used all components used in this project, for my current Kotlin based Fintech app I am working on.
 It is in production and 100k+ active users.

 I have tested this app for both 23 and 30 supported API level.